nwolisaemmanuel2-zz/object-detected-images-using-nodeJs/README.md

 The repository contains two folders:

-- `/api`, the code of the API taking care of detecting objects on images, powered by Tensorflow
+- `/api`, the code of the API taking care of detecting object on images, powered by Tensorflow
 - `/app`, the code of the frontend website, powered by Next.js